 See Me Now?
 The Hi-Viz Difference

-Whether you’ve chosen to take the hi-viz road or not, it’s important to know that when you make an effort to be more visible on the road, you are actively reducing the likelihood that you will be involved in an accident.
+If your thinking about taking the hi-viz road, the safety stats are telling you to go for it.
+When you make an effort to be more visible on the road by wearing bright colors like hi-viz yellow or bright red, you are actively reducing the likelihood that you will be involved in an accident.

 The Hurt Report

 The Hurt Report was initiated by the Department of Transportation’s National Highway Traffic Safety Administration and named after its main author, University of Southern California professor Harry Hurt.
 The Hurt Report found that when the motorcyclist wore brightly colored yellow, orange, or red clothing their likelihood of being involved in an accident dropped because their “conspicuity” (distinct visibility) increased significantly.

 The MAIDS Study was commissioned by the Association of European Motorcycle Manufacturers (ACEM) with the support of the European Commission.
 The MAIDS Report drew less definitive conclusions about the relationship between high visibility clothing and accident reduction.
 However, the MAIDS Report did show an increase in the number of accidents that occurred when motorcyclists wore dark clothing.
 The chart below illustrates the report’s main findings.
 Notice the dramatic number of cases that involved a clearly identifiable ‘perception failure’ by the driver of the Other Vehicle (OV).
 It is also powerful to note that OV drivers also in possession of a motorcycle (PTW- powered two wheel vehicle) license were significantly less likely to have such a ‘perception failure’ while in their four-wheeled vehicles in every instance listed.